skx/yal/INTRODUCTION.md

     (print (help print))

+As shown in the examples above parameters are named, rather than specifying them as distinct symbols it is also possible to specify a default value by expressing the parameters as a list (of two items only):

+    (set! greet (fn* ( (name "World") )
+      "Greet the supplied name, use the default if a name is not supplied."
+      (print "Hello, %s" name)))

+That would operate like so:

+    (greet "Steve") ; "Hello, Steve"
+    (greet)         ; "Hello, World"

+## Macros
 To define a macro use `defmacro!`:

     (defmacro! debug (fn* (x) `(print "Variable '%s' has value %s" '~x ~x)))